woolz/chatbot-simulator/README.md

 # chatbot-simulator
-This library is able to simulate a chatbot in any plataform by rest api.
+This library is able to simulate a chatbot in any plataform by rest api method.

 ## Install python dependencies